Friday 27 November 2020

 Alex’s experience spans state, national and global levels for a wide variety of mining, oil and gas, infrastructure and industrial projects across Australia, Papua New Guinea, Asia- Pacific and Africa interacting with lenders, governments, communities and a wide range of stakeholders.
 She is Chair of the Australian New Zealand Board for environmental professional certification and has held past global and national corporate sustainability, and technical advisory roles.
 In 2012 Alex was awarded Australian Environmental Practitioner of the Year, and has received a number of project technical awards.

 Exploration Manager – Australia, BHP

 Session 1: Oak Dam Exploration Update

 Jamie is an exploration geologist with more than 15 years experience in varied exploration terranes from near mine to remote greenfields projects.
 After several years in his early career exploring for nickel in komatiites and mafic intrusives in Australia, Jamie spent time in South America focused on porphyry copper exploration and recently returned to Australia to manage BHP’s IOCG search space in South Australia.
 Jamie is currently the Exploration Manager for BHP Metals Exploration and is accountable for copper and nickel exploration in Australia.

 Exploration Manager, Terramin Australia

-Session 1: Exploration in the Gawler and the Delamerian
+Session 1: Exploration in the South Gawler Ranges and the Padthaway Ridge

 Eric is the Exploration Manager for Terramin Australia.
 Since joining Terramin in 2005 he has worked on the Angas Mine, Tala Hamza deposit in Algeria and is currently working on the Bird-in-Hand Gold Project.
 However, a passion for exploration sees him keen to lift the cover off the Padthaway Ridge and extend the Gawler IOCG province to the west.